DPotoyan/Chem324/_build/Lec4-3.md

 ### Rotational states of molecules are quantized

-Solving rigid rotor problem we find that eigenvalues depend only on quantum number $J$ this makes each energy level degenerate with respect to $2J+1$ values assumed by $m_J$ quantum number.
+Solving a rigid rotor problem, we find that eigenvalues depend only on the quantum number $J$.
+This makes each energy level degenerate with respect to $2J+1$ values assumed by $m_J$ quantum number.

 $$